Angolan Civil War: Death of Savimbi

 Government troops killed Jonas Savimbi on 22 February 2002, in Moxico province.
-UNITA Vice President António Dembo took over, but, weakened by wounds sustained in the same skirmish that killed Savimbi, died from diabetes 12 days later on 3 March, and Secretary-General Paulo Lukamba became UNITA's leader.
+UNITA Vice President António Dembo took over, but, weakened by wounds sustained in the same skirmish that killed Savimbi, died from diabetes 12 days later on 3 March, and Secretary-General Paulo Lukamba Gato became UNITA's leader.
 After Savimbi's death, the government came to a crossroads over how to proceed.
 After initially indicating the counter-insurgency might continue, the government announced it would halt all military operations on 13 March.
 Military commanders for UNITA and the MPLA met in Cassamba and agreed to a cease-fire.
 Carlos Morgado, UNITA's spokesman in Portugal, said the UNITA's Portugal wing had been under the impression General Kamorteiro, the UNITA general who agreed to the ceasefire, had been captured more than a week earlier.
 Morgado did say that he had not heard from Angola since Savimbi's death.
 The military commanders signed a Memorandum of Understanding as an addendum to the Lusaka Protocol in Luena on 4 April, with Santos and Lukambo observing.

 The United Nations Security Council passed Resolution 1404 on 18 April, extending the monitoring mechanism of sanctions by six months.
 Resolutions 1412 and 1432, passed on 17 May and 15 August respectively, suspended the UN travel ban on UNITA officials for 90 days each, finally abolishing the ban through Resolution 1439 on 18 October.
 UNAVEM III, extended an additional two months by Resolution 1439, ended on 19 December.

 UNITA's new leadership declared the rebel group a political party and officially demobilized its armed forces in August 2002.
 That same month, the United Nations Security Council replaced the United Nations Office in Angola with the United Nations Mission in Angola, a larger, non-military, political presence.